[Top 6] Fix iPad/iPhone Stuck in Guided Access

 Depending on your device's model, restarting techniques can vary.
 Have a look at the following ways and see if you can spot your model.

 Step 2.
-Long press the power button until the Apple logo appears.
+Long press the Side button until the Apple logo appears.

 Step 2.
 You'll see the Apple logo appear shortly after.

-Note: The following steps will work if your iPad is stuck in guided access.
+Note: The following steps will also work if your iPad is stuck in Guided Access.

 Step 2.
 Once you see the Apple logo appear on your screen, you're good to go.

 Once you've forced your device to restart, all you need to do to handle iPhone stuck on Guided Access now is to disable the Guided Access feature.

 Step 1.
 Click on your device's settings.

 Tip 4.
-Fix iPhone/ iPad Stuck in Guided Access with TunesKit iOS System Recovery Software [No Data Loss]
+Fix iPhone/ iPad Stuck in Guided Access with TunesKit iOS System Recovery [No Data Loss]

 Whilst all the different techniques mentioned above are great; they're not always guaranteed to work.
-That means you might have spent several hours trying to fix your iPhone stuck in guided access, and you're still not anywhere close to fixing it.
-In order to save yourself the headache, a foolproof method is to use TunesKit iOS System Recovery software.
+That means you might have spent several hours trying to fix your Guided Access Mode on iPhone or iPad, and you're still not anywhere close to fixing it.
+In order to save yourself from the headache, a foolproof method is to use TunesKit iOS System Recovery.

 TunesKit is a global software devoted to solving all your iOS problems.
 TunesKit has a thorough testing process as well as quick online customer support all round the clock.
 And better yet, TunesKit makes sure you don't lose any precise data.
 That means your device will be up and running in no time!
 Besides this issue, you can also use TunesKit to fix various iOS problems like iPhone stuck on Apple logo, iPad white screen of death, iPhone recovery mode not working, etc.

-In the following, I'll show you how to use TunesKit to fix iPhone or iPad stuck in guided access mode step by step.
+In the following, I'll show you how to use TunesKit iOS System Recovery to fix iPhone or iPad stuck in Guided Access step by step.
 First of all, please download and install the program on your computer.

-Step 4.
 You'll be given an appropriate firmware package to download.
-All you need to do now is click the 'Download' option.
+All you need to do now is click the Download option.

-Step 5.
 Once the right firmware package is downloaded, you're one step away from the finish line!
-Click 'Repair' and let TunesKit do what they know best.
+Click Repair and let TunesKit iOS System Recovery do what they know best.
 Ensure that your device is connected throughout the process to avoid problems.

 In case the above method didn't work out, don't panic!
 There are several other ways you can restore your iPhone's activity.
-You might not have known this before, but you can use iCloud's lost mode option to disable the Guided Access to get out of iPhone or iPad stuck in Guided Access.
+You might not have known this before, but you can use iCloud's Lost Mode option to disable the Guided Access to get out of iPhone or iPad stuck in Guided Access.

 Step 1.
 Grab a computer and log into your iCloud account by searching up iCloud.com.